August 11 in History

 Global Kinetic Sand Day

 National Raspberry Bombe Day

 3114 BC – The Mesoamerican Long Count calendar, used by several pre-Columbian Mesoamerican civilizations, began.
-This was the calendar that caused the Friday, December 21, 2012 ‘end of the world’ fears.
+This calendar caused the fears of Friday, December 21, 2012 end of the world.

 1858 – The Eiger in the Bernese Alps was ascended for the first time by Charles Barrington, along with Christian Almer and Peter Bohren.